DaveyJH/ci-portfolio-two/README.md

 ### User Requirements

-Some example user stories which will affect the design
+Some example user stories which will affect the design:

 > *"As a person who enjoys Mastermind, I want to get straight into playing the game.
 I have played other versions and find them a little aesthetically dull"*
 >